dappledger/Ontology_Zero/README.md

 # Contributing

-Can I contribute patches to DNA project?
+Can I contribute patches to Ontology_Zero project?

 Yes!
 Please open a pull request with signed-off commits.
 We appreciate your help!

 You can also send your patches as emails to the developer mailing list.
-Please join the DNA mailing list or forum and talk to us about it.
+Please join the Ontology_Zero mailing list or forum and talk to us about it.

 Either way, if you don't sign off your patches, we will not accept them.
 This means adding a line that says "Signed-off-by: Name <email>" at the